 Video transmitters (aka VTX) are devices that transmit videos from your drone to your FPV Goggles or ground station.
-In this edition of “Top 5 Best” we will announce 5 best 5.8Ghz VTX for your mini quad.
+In this edition of “Top 5 Best” we will announce the best 5.8Ghz VTX for mini quad / racing drones.

-The 5.8Ghz video transmitters recommended here are chosen by our group members in a public poll (Facebook group: Multicopter International), as well as consideration on their features.
-Anyway, please do your research carefully before deciding which VTX to get.
+The 5.8Ghz video transmitters recommended here are chosen based on my experience and consideration on the specs and features.
+Anyway, please do your own research before deciding which VTX to get.
 Here is a guide I wrote a while back you might find helpful: How to choose Video Transmitter for FPV Mini Quad.

 |I compiled the specifications of all 5.8GHz VTX for mini quad in this spreadsheet so you can compare them more closely.|

-For more “top 5 best” products, check out our list: oscarliang.com/tag/top-5-best
+For more FPV product recommendations, check out this list: oscarliang.com/tag/top-5-best

 Common features we see on these top VTX’s are: